Diagonals and A-infinity Tensor Products: Diagonals: definitions, existence

 \subsection{Module diagonal primitives}

 The goals of this section are to define module diagonal primitives and relate them to module diagonals.

-\begin{definition} For a rooted, planar tree, there is a notion of {\em the leftmost strand}: this is the path which is composed of a sequence of edges $e_1,\dots,e_n$, where $e_n$ is the terminal edge (incident to the output leaf), $e_i$ is the leftmost edge into the initial vertex of $e_{i+1}$, and $e_1$ is edge incident to the leftmost input leaf. \end{definition}
+\begin{definition} The {\em leftmost strand} of a rooted, planar tree is the path which is composed of a sequence of edges $e_1,\dots,e_n$, where $e_n$ is the terminal edge (incident to the output leaf), $e_i$ is the leftmost edge into the initial vertex of $e_{i+1}$, and $e_1$ is edge incident to the leftmost input leaf. \end{definition}

 \begin{definition} Given a sequence $S_1,\dots, S_n$ of trees, the \emph{root joining} $\RootJoin(S_1,\dots,S_n)$ of $S_1,\dots,S_n$ is obtained by joining the outputs of $S_1,\dots,S_n$ into a single new node.
 That is, the root joining is